Lake St Lucia and St Lucia, the Eastern Shores with Cape Vidol, Sodwana Bay and Mabibi, Lake Sibaya and north to Kosi Bay.

 Turtle egg laying and hatching

 Mabibi and northwards is the chosen place for turtles to lay their eggs and you can watch both this as well as the hatching eggs with the little turtles racing from the nest to the sea.
 Only guided tours are allowed.
-We will advise shortly.
-From November to March.
+From November to February.
+See Turtles.

 Lake Sibaya